The Homeowner’s Ultimate Guide to Frozen Pipes

 Signs That You Have Frozen Pipes in Your Home

 Quick detection of frozen pipes is key to avoiding further damage from this notorious winter plumbing problem.
 Here’s how to tell if your pipes are frozen:

-- A visible bulge and/or crack on an exposed pipe
+- A visible bulge and/or crack on an exposed pipe; and

-If you notice any of the above signs or a combination of these signs, please contact an expert plumber immediately.
+Upon noticing any of the above signs or a combination of these signs, please contact an expert plumber immediately.
 We, at PlumbWize, have emergency plumbers ready to respond 24/7.
-Even if you are unsure about your plumbing issue, you can give us a call and we will advise you on the next steps to take.
+If you are unsure about your plumbing issue, you can give us a call and we will advise you on the next steps to take.

 How to Locate Frozen Pipes in Your Home